davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

 ### In-Class Exercise: Git Basics

-In this exercise you will be trying out basic git operations, including staging, committing, and undoing.
+In this exercise, you will be trying out basic git operations, including staging, committing, and undoing.

 #### Student Outcomes